 Question: Is there a difference in behavior between 'duplicates' and 'duplicated by'?
 I never understood the distinction because duplicates implies a certain symmetry where there is no direction (unlike blocks and blocked by for example).

-#3 Updated by Woody Thrower over 10 years ago
+Updated by Woody Thrower about 12 years ago

 I agree that Redmine's handling of duplicates is less than ideal (to put it mildly).The behavior of duplicate issues is non-obvious.
 As I understand it, it works as follows.